 When the pasta is about 1 minute away from being cooked, add the kale, along with a good pinch of salt.
 Then add the olives, fava beans and butter and gently stir to combine.

 Once the pasta is done, drain and add it to the fry pan.
 Toss gently and add the pine nuts and parsley.
 Top with the grated parmesan cheese and toss again.
-Taste for seasoning, garnish with a bit more parmesan cheese and drizzle with a bit of olive oil, if desired.
+Taste for seasoning, garnish with a drizzle of olive oil, if desired.
 Serve immediately and enjoy.